What's it like to be a Human Resources Manager?

 - Undertake a qualification in human resource management, such as a Bachelor of Business (Human Resource Management) or a Diploma in Human Resources Management.
 These courses will develop skills in industrial relations, talent management, recruitment, diversity and inclusion and effective workplace relationships.

-- If you wish to undertake further study, consider an Advanced Diploma of Management (Human Resources).
+- If you wish to undertake further study, consider a Graduate Certificate or Masters degree in the field of human resources.

 - There are numerous opportunities for HR Managers who wish to develop their careers, such as becoming a human resources director, consultant or advisor.